staeiou/staeiou.github.io/_posts/2022-08-19-language-dynamics-foss.md

 ---
-title: Presentations and publications about the work of maintaining free & open-source software
+title: The Language Dynamics of Free and Open-Source Software Communities
 published: 2022-08-19
 excerpt: "Links about our research"
 permalink: /posts/2022/08/language-dynamics-foss/